Fraud Protection Services

 3. FRAUD INDEMNIFICATION PROCESS.
 If Merchant receives a chargeback notice relating to an approved Transaction, in order to be eligible for Fraud Indemnification Merchant must submit the chargeback in accordance with the Fraud Indemnification process described below.

 - 3.1 Merchant Responsibilities for Fraud Indemnification.
-Merchant must submit the chargeback to Bolt within five (5) business days of receipt to be eligible for Fraud Indemnification.
+Merchant must submit the chargeback to Bolt within seven (7) business days of receipt to be eligible for Fraud Indemnification.
 Merchant will cooperate with Bolt as needed to confirm eligibility for Fraud Indemnification and qualifying Covered Transactions.
 Bolt may request shipping documents, or other order related documentation from Merchant, including but not limited to, the chargeback reason or code.
-Merchant will provide any additional requested documentation within five (5) business days to maintain Fraud Indemnification eligibility.Notwithstanding anything to the contrary in this exhibit, the Merchant is obligated to mitigate losses with respect to Covered Transactions.
+Merchant will provide any additional requested documentation within seven (7) business days to maintain Fraud Indemnification eligibility.Notwithstanding anything to the contrary in this exhibit, the Merchant is obligated to mitigate losses with respect to Covered Transactions.
 Bolt has ten (10) business days from the initiation date of any Covered Transaction, but no later than the time that the Merchant incurs a loss from such Covered Transaction, to notify the Merchant that Bolt has reason to believe or has otherwise detected that a Covered Transaction is fraudulent.
 The Merchant must promptly cancel, invalidate, not process such Covered Transaction, or otherwise make a good faith attempt to mitigate against any loss to the Merchant.
 The Merchant must notify Bolt if it was able to mitigate all or some of the loss from such Covered Transaction.
 If the Merchant is able to mitigate against any loss, and to the extent permitted under any applicable agreement between Bolt and the Merchant, Bolt reserves the right to withdraw funds previously approved and deposited into the Merchant’s account and to refund such amounts to the cardholder directly without any further liability to the Merchant.
+For clarity, if Merchant possesses both the goods, and the funds for such goods, for an applicable Covered Transaction, Bolt may recover such funds immediately.
+In no event may a Merchant receive double recovery (e.g., recover the goods and receive indemnification) under the terms of this Exhibit.
+All of Merchant’s shipping costs are excluded from fraud indemnification if Merchant has recovered the goods.

 - 3.2 Fraud Indemnification Remedy.
 Upon Bolt’s verification that a transaction is a Covered Transaction eligible for Fraud Indemnification pursuant to these terms, Bolt will ensure a refund is issued directly to the cardholder for the total amount that was charged pursuant to the applicable Covered Transaction.
 The chargeback may take up to ten (10) business days to transfer to the cardholder’s account.
 Once issued, a chargeback is the Merchant’s and the cardholder’s sole and exclusive remedy against Bolt for the applicable Covered Transaction.
 Unless otherwise agreed to in writing, Bolt will have sole responsibility over any representments.